krandymeacham/krandymeacham/README.md

 - 👋 Hi, I’m @Randymeacham
 - 👀 I’m interested in in many things, but things I try to narrow it down to is utlizing data and technology to impact healthcare affordability and help cure childhood disease in my current role at St. Jude Children's Research Hospital.
 - 🌱 I’m currently learning the Databricks platform (on Azure) to transition many of our ETL workflows from ADF/EDW to the Data Lake/Databricks.
 I'm also continuously improving my use of Python, SQL, and other tools to minimize memory consumption and effectively store and retrieve data.
-- 💞️ I’m looking to collaborate on anything data engineering related, and bonus points if its related to healthcare affordability or a net positive contribution to society.
+- 💞️ I’m looking to collaborate on anything data or software engineering related to make this world a better place.
 - 📫 How to reach me - LinkedIn (Randy Meacham) Email - randy.meacham@stjude.org
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have four amazing sons that help guide my decisions to assist in making this world a better place for them and future generations.